6th Louisiana Infantry Regiment

 The 6th Louisiana Infantry Regiment served in the Confederate States Army during the American Civil War.
 It was part of the Louisiana Tigers.
 Formed in June 1861 at Camp Moore, it fought in Jackson's Valley campaign, the Battle of Gaines Mill, the Second Battle of Bull Run and its related actions, and the Battle of Antietam in 1862.
 The next year, it fought at the Second Battle of Fredericksburg, the Battle of Salem Church, the Second Battle of Winchester, and the Battle of Gettysburg before being overrun at the Second Battle of Rappahannock Station.
 It spent 1864 fighting in Grant's Overland campaign and with Jubal Early in the Valley campaigns of 1864.
 The regiment fought in the Battle of Hatcher's Run and the Battle of Fort Stedman in early 1865 before surrendering after the Battle of Appomattox Court House in April.
 It began its service with 916 men and ended with 52.

 Service history

+1861

 The regiment was organized into Confederate service for action in the American Civil War on 4 June 1861, at Camp Moore in the state of Louisiana.
 Its 916 men were organized into 10 companies designated with the letters A–I and K. Most of the companies were organized in Orleans Parish, although Company D was from Tensas Parish, Company C from St. Landry Parish, and Company A from Union Parish and Sabine Parish.
 The unit's first colonel was Isaac Seymour, its first lieutenant colonel was Louis Lay, and its first major was Samuel L. James.
-Over half of the unit's men with known places of birth were born outside of the United States, primarily from Ireland.
+Nearly 60 percent of the men were either Irish immigrants or were of Irish ancestry.
+At least 196 other men from the regiment were born outside of the United States, particularly Germans.
+Around two-thirds of the men whose places of birth are known were immigrants to the United States.
+Companies B, F, and I were predominantly Irish, with heavy concentrations of Irishmen in companies K, H, and E as well.
+A majority of company G were Germans.
 In its early days, the unit had a reputation for being disorderly and hard to control; Seymour had to publicly rebuke several officers in late 1861 for drunkenness.